Azure/azure-quickstart-templates/101-SQL-Injection-Attack-Prevention/README.md

 ## Detection after Mitigation

-* Execute the step 7 to perform SQL Injection attack, Application Gateway will prevent access
+* Execute the step 4,5, 6 and 7 to perform SQL Injection attack with Application Gateway having WAF Enabled and Firewall in Prevention

     ![](images/403-forbidden-access-denied.png)